4 Causal inference

 Many papers in accounting research include many variables to “control for” potential confounding effects.
 If these variables are truly confounders, then this is appropriate.
 However, Gow et al. (2016) suggest that researchers do not give consideration to the possibility that these variables are mediators or colliders.
 Inclusion of “controls” that are mediators or colliders will generally lead to bias, making it important to rule these possibilities out.

-Larcker et al. (2007) does discuss these distinctions, albeit in different language, in the context of corporate governance research and a regression model of the form:14
+Larcker et al. (2007) discuss these distinctions, albeit in different language, in the context of corporate governance research and a regression model of the form:14

 \[ Y = \alpha + \sum_{r=1}^R \gamma_r Z_r + \sum_{s=1}^S \beta_s X_s + \epsilon \tag{4.2}\]